-1. The applicant must notify Highways by telephone or email no later than one working day after removal of the materials from the highway.
-If the applicant fails to provide such notice then it shall be deemed the condition of the highway upon removal of the materials is that condition as of the date Highways becomes aware of the removal and inspects the highway.
+1. The applicant must notify Highways by telephone or email no later than one working day after removal of the structure from the highway.
+If the applicant fails to provide such notice then it shall be deemed the condition of the highway upon removal of the structure is that condition as of the date Highways becomes aware of the removal and inspects the highway.

-2. The highway may be inspected upon removal of the materials and any damage to the highway shall be recharged to the applicant.
+2. The highway may be inspected upon removal of the structure and any damage to the highway shall be recharged to the applicant.

-3. No materials shall remain on the highway once the licence has expired.
+3. No structure shall remain on the highway once the licence has expired.

-4. Right is reserved to remove the materials from the highway without notice if conditions of the licence have not been complied with.
+4. Right is reserved to remove the structure from the highway without notice if conditions of the licence have not been complied with.
 Costs will be recharged to the applicant.

-5. All materials on the highway without a licence will be removed without notice.
-Cost will be charged to the owner of the materials and / or the person that has directed the depositing of the materials.
+5. All structures on the highway without a licence will be removed without notice.
+Cost will be charged to the owner of the structure and / or the person that has directed the depositing of the structure.

-1. The applicant indemnifies and saves harmless Hertfordshire County Council and / or its officers and agents against and from all claims, demands, actions, costs and damages however arising out of by or in consequence of the depositing of materials on the highway.
-The period of indemnity to run from the commencement of the deposition to the final removal of same.
+1. The applicant indemnifies and saves harmless Hertfordshire County Council and / or its officers and agents against and from all claims, demands, actions, costs and damages however arising out of by or in consequence of erecting and retaining the structure on the highway.

-2. Where the applicant is a body corporate then the person authorised to make this application on its behalf agrees to indemnify Hertfordshire County Council on the same terms as stated in standard condition 21 above and any costs or expenses incurred by Hertfordshire County Council due to a breach of any the licence, joint and severally.
+2. Where the applicant is a body corporate then the person authorised to make this application on its behalf agrees to indemnify Hertfordshire County Council on the same terms as stated in standard condition 19 above and any costs or expenses incurred by Hertfordshire County Council due to a breach of any the licence, joint and severally

 1. Additional conditions may apply and these may be determined by a site visit prior to a licence being issued.
 These additional conditions form part of the licence.

-2. When the materials are to be deposited in a parking area which normally has a parking charge or resident parking, permission must be sought from the Parking Authority.
+2. When the structure is to be retained in a parking area which normally has a parking charge or resident parking, permission must be sought from the Parking Authority.

-3. Right is reserved to request the removal of the materials should Highways deem this necessary in the event of an emergency or for operational requirement.
+3. Right is reserved to request the removal of the structure should Highways deem this necessary in the event of an emergency or for operational requirement.

-4. The applicant shall immediately remove the materials at the request of any statutory undertaker who requires the site.
+4. The applicant shall immediately remove the structure at the request of any statutory undertaker who requires the site.